top of page

 We had to drag ourselves away as the castle was due to close but there is no doubt that we’ll be back.
 Definitely somewhere you could spend a day.
 The courtyard café opens from March but you could also bring a picnic.
 Additional note: the town of Birr itself is extremely pretty and has retained much of its Georgian character to this day.
 I was delighted to see that unlike many other Irish towns, it hadn’t fallen foul to hideous concrete developments and plastic shop frontages.
 It even has cool retro petrol pumps.

 The Pink House was our home away from home for the weekend.
 Located in the tiny but supremely picturesque village of Ballinahown, Co.
-Westmeath (my dad’s home town), this Airbnb is perfectly located to visit Athlone, Birr, Clonmacnoise and the areas around the Shannon.
+Westmeath (my dad’s home town), this Airbnb was perfectly located to visit Athlone, Birr, Clonmacnoise and the areas around the Shannon.
 This is the house of my dreams: eclectic, quirky and filled with paintings, sculpture and interesting objets d'art.
-What a find.

 Elliot Rd, Ranelagh, Athlone, Co.
 Westmeath

-This is the gorgeous Luan Gallery in Athlone.
-You’ll find it along the west banks of the Shannon, beside the landmark Church of St Peter and Paul and across the road from Athlone Castle.
+The gorgeous Luan Gallery in Athlone runs along the west bank of the Shannon, beside the landmark Church of St Peter and Paul and across the road from Athlone Castle.
 Full of light and with spectacular views across the river, it should be on everyone's itinerary if they're in the vicinity.

-It’s one of the nicest spaces for art I’ve experienced. and on a glorious blue-sky day would give any Mediterranean gallery a run for its money.
+It’s a really calming and bright space to appreciate some art.
 A long rectangular glass box overhangs the river and allows you to submerge yourself in art on one side and beautiful Shannon views on the other.
 Internal gallery spaces are white with wooden floors and large sash windows which on one side perfectly frame the colonaded façade of the church and its clock tower.
 Oh and it's completely free to visit too.

 Upon entering the church you’ll see an anteroom to your right which holds two particularly stunning windows: Christ in Judgement with the two saints Peter and Paul on either side, and the Purgatory window where in one of the upper panels the devil appears alongside two vicious looking dogs, and where in the lower panels we see Jesus descending into hell.

-I had always believed that Harry Clarke himself was responsible for these windows but further reading has shown me that this was not possible as the artist died in 1931.
-These windows only came into being from 1937 and were the work of the Harry Clarke Studios which he of course founded, and which continued on after his death by artists who had worked under him or were working in his style.
+Some of the windows in the church are not by the artist himself but by some of his followers in the Harry Clarke Studios.
 Richard King was one of those artists who trained under Harry and was responsible for six of the windows in this church including the Purgatory in the anteroom above.
 You can easily pick out which ones are his.
 His style is very angular and distinct.

 The windows in this church are an absolute feast for the eyes and for the soul.
 Entrance is completely free so you have no excuse not to drop in.
 Enjoy!